The Board of Directors (the “Board”) of NIKE, Inc. (the “Company”) has adopted the

 new directors as well as the assessment of whether to renominate current directors, and

-qualifications, experiences, viewpoint, geographic location, education, skills and
+experiences, perspectives, geographic locations, education, skills and expertise,

-Responsibility, Sustainability & Governance Committee will consider director
+Sustainability & Governance Committee will consider director candidates recommended

 Director Independence